rodrifelix99/Hoot/mock/README.md

-# Mock mode
+# UI mock

-This directory contains a lightweight mock setup for running the Hoot UI without Firebase or network dependencies.
-Services are backed by in-memory sample data.
+This directory provides a UI-only mock of Hoot.
+Pages under `mock/pages/` use hardcoded data and manage their own state, allowing the interface to run without any backend or GetX dependencies.

 ## Run